elina20chihlingliu/2021-VRDL-HW1/README.md

 ## ResNet152V2 and Xception models weight download links

 >📋  Here are the weight download links of ResNet152V2 and Xception models.
-It will be downloaded automatically, when running 310706002_main.py or 310706002_eval_loadmodels.py,
+They will be downloaded automatically when running 310706002_main.py or 310706002_eval_loadmodels.py,

 ```pretrained_models
 Downloading data from https://storage.googleapis.com/tensorflow/keras-applications/resnet/resnet152v2_weights_tf_dim_ordering_tf_kernels_notop.h5